Psychological disorders

 Generalized Anxiety Disorder Treatment, Therapy & Medication

-Introduction: Understanding Generalized Anxiety Disorder Generalized anxiety disorder (GAD) is a common and often chronic mental health condition characterized by persistent and excessive worry about a wide range of everyday events.
-Unlike the transient anxiety most people experience, the worry in GAD is disproportionate to the situation and difficult to control, often lasting six months
+Generalized anxiety disorder (GAD) is a common and often chronic mental health condition characterized by persistent and excessive worry about a wide range of everyday events.
+Unlike the transient anxiety most people experience, the worry in GAD is disproportionate to the situation and difficult to control, often lasting six months or more.
+According to the

 Generalized Anxiety Disorder Treatment, Therapy & Medication Read More »